 Grant writing is a challenging but necessary part of being a university researcher.
 To help you through the process, we asked members of the Research Innovation Team to share their top tips for writing grants that win funds.

 - Begin with people: You will need more than data to write the proposal.
-Audience, real-world end users, and partners play key roles in a grant application.
+The audience, real-world end users and partners play key roles in a grant application.
 "Before you start your research proposal, get out of the office and talk to real people whom you think will use or benefit from your proposed solution," says Dr. David Hobson, Manager, Technology Transfer & Entrepreneurship.

 - Get to know the program guidelines: Not all grant applications ask the same questions or require the same information.
 Carefully read the application and compile a list of questions before you cut and paste materials prepared for other applications into any new grant application form.

 - Get to know the program officer: After you've reviewed the application and compiled your questions, schedule a call with the program officer identified in the application materials.
 This person understands the application requirements and process.
 Submitting a solid, clear application makes his/her job easier, so these contacts are genuinely motivated to help you.
 Don't hesitate to call on program officers when needed - even if it's more than once.

 - Build on previous success: Talk to researchers who have previously applied to the program.
 "If colleagues have been successful in previous funding calls, ask if it is possible to see an example of a successful application," encourages Gregor Lawson, Manager, Industry Liaison.

 - Empathize with the Adjudicators: Don't assume that reviewers will know your subject area as well as you do.
 Keep them in mind when writing the grant and be sure to communicate the value of your research in clear, easy to understand language that requires no technical expertise to be understood.
 If you're uncertain about your wording, speak with the program officer.